btihen/btihen_flowbite/src/index.md

 # Feel free to add content and custom Front Matter to this file.

 layout: default
+title: Welcome to your new Bridgetown website.
 ---

-# Welcome to your new Bridgetown website.

 You can learn more about how to build and deploy your new website by reading the  [Bridgetown documentation](https://www.bridgetownrb.com/docs).